open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-Get the value of `ancestor::efac:SettledContract/cbc:ID` whose `efac:LotTender/cbc:ID` is equal to the value of `ancestor::efac:LotTender/cbc:ID`.
+Get the value of `ancestor::efac:SettledContract/cbc:ID` whose `efac:LotTender/cbc:ID` is equal to the value of `ancestor::efac:LotTender/cbc:ID` and <a href="operations.md#get-the-contract-for-a-settledcontract">get the contract for this SettledContract</a>.

-Get the `Contract` in `contracts` whose `id` is equal to the value of this `efac:SettledContract/cbc:ID`.
-If none exists yet:

-- Add a `Contract` to `contracts`.
-- Set its `id` to the value of this `efac:SettledContract/cbc:ID`.
-- Get all LotResults (`ancestor::efac:NoticeResult/efac:LotResult`) with an `/efac:SettledContract/cbc:ID` equal to `ancestor::efac:SettledContract/cbc:ID`:
-  - If there is exactly one, add its `/cbc:ID` to the contract's `.awardID`.
-  - If there is more than one, add each LotResult's `/cbc:ID` to the contract's `.awardIDs`.

 Add a `Charge` object to the contract's `.implementation.charges` array.

 - Set its `.id` to 'user'.
 - Set its `.paidBy` to 'user'.
-- Set its `.title` to the <a href="operations.md#get-a-translation">translation</a> of 'Revenue from the payment of fees and fines by the users'.
+- Set its `.title` to the <a href="operations.md#get-a-translation">translation</a> of 'he estimated revenue coming from the users of the concession (e.g. fees and fines).'.
 - Map to its `.estimatedValue.amount` and `@currencyID` to the estimatedValue's `.currency`.

 ```xml